mvandenhi/mvandenhi.github.io/content/authors/admin/_index.md

     date_end: 2020-01-31
     summary: |
       GPA: 5.84 / 6 (Class Rank 2)
+      With a major in Banking & Finance and a minor in Statistics, my bachelor's has laid the foundation for my interest in quantitatively assessing and understanding the behavior of complex phenomena.
 work:
   - position: Data Science and Central Controlling Intern
     company_name: Allianz Suisse